-- 1. ACCIDENT/ILLNESS Forms: Please correct and return as soon as possible.
+1. ACCIDENT/ILLNESS Forms: Please correct and return as soon as possible.
 Any recent health problem that is not reflected in your child's health record should be brought to the school nurse's attention immediately.
 The importance of correct forms cannot be overemphasized.
-Please update the school with any changes during the school year. - 2.
-Screenings: State law mandates the following screenings: - Height, weight and BMI measurements in grades 1, 4, 7 and 10.
+Please update the school with any changes during the school year.

+2. Screenings: State law mandates the following screenings:

+- Height, weight and BMI measurements in grades 1, 4, 7 and 9.
 This information will be mailed home individually to the parents/guardians. - Vision screening is conducted during the year in grades 1-5, 7 and 9.
 Parents/guardians will be informed if the child requires follow up.
-These screenings are not to be used as diagnostic studies.
-Hearing screening is conducted during the year in grades K-3, 5, 7 and 9.
+These screenings are not to be used as diagnostic studies. - Hearing screening is conducted during the year in grades K-3, 5, 7 and 9.
 Parents/guardians will be informed if the child requires follow up.
 These screenings are not to be used as diagnostic studies. - Postural Screening is conducted on all students in grades 5 9.
 This is mandated by the state of Massachusetts.
-You will be notified prior to the screening and if your child requires follow up. - SBIRT: Screening, Brief Intervention, and Referral for Treatment - A parent /guardian may refuse any screening for their child by notifying the school nurse in writing.
+Parents/guardians will be notified if your child requires follow-up. - SBIRT: Screening, Brief Intervention, and Referral for Treatment. - Screening Brief Intervention and Referral for Treatment (SBIRT) is conducted in grades 7 and 9. - A parent /guardian may refuse any screening for their child by notifying the school nurse in writing.